-- 10. After the Cooker has been used, a pipe cleaner or small brush should be drawn through the vent pipe occasionally.
+- 10. After the Cooker has been used, the petcock screw should be removed and the point cleaned.
+Then it will seat into the vent pipe properly and hold pressure.
+A pipe cleaner or small brush should be drawn through the vent pipe occasionally.
 The Cooker should be carefully washed, thoroughly dried and stored in a dry place. - 11.
 The steam gauge must never be immersed in water and water must never be poured on it.
-This could cause the inside mechanism to rust. - 12.
+This could cause the inside mechanism to rust - 12.
 Do not store the Cooker with the cover locked on.
 Place cover upside down on the body to save space, to allow for circulation of air to prevent odors from forming. - 13.
 Do not strike rim of Cooker with any hard instrument that would cause nicks.
 Nicks in the sealing seat will allow steam to escape. - 14.
-If the pressure gauge or any other part of the Cooker gets out of order, return it to the factory for adjustment or replacement.
+If the pressure gauge or any other part of the Cooker gets out of order. return it to the factory for adjustment or replacement.
 If Cooker has had considerable usage, a reasonable charge will be made for this service. - 15.
 Never render lard under pressure!
 It may be rendered in the open Cooker.
 Lard contains glycerin which is unpredictable when subjected to high temperature.
 Cracklings may block vent pipe. - 16.
 Be careful not to drop Cooker.
-This may cause Cooker to crack. - Never use the Cooker without having some liquid in the bottom to produce steam. - 18.
+This may cause Cooker to crack. - 17.
+Never use the Cooker without having some liquid in the bottom to produce steam. - 18.
 A little cooking fat or salad oil may be applied to the sealing ring occasionally, if cover becomes hard to close. - 19.
+Never quick cool Cooker by placing under the water faucet, placing in cold water, or in any other manner.
+Too sudden chilling may crack the metal. - 20.
 If cover seems to stick or is hard to turn, do not force it off.
 Sticking indicates that there is pressure inside the Cooker.